 TRANSLATIONAL STUDIES IN PROGRESS

 1. Epicardial Fat Biomarkers: WV-Appalachian Heart Study.
-In collaboration with Department of Medicine (Cardiology) and Department of Cardiothoracic Surgery, St. Mary’s Heart Center, Huntington, WV.
+In collaboration with Department of Cardiothoracic Surgery, St. Mary’s Heart Center, Huntington, WV.

 2. Epigenetics, Oxidative Stress and Endometriosis associated pain: In collaboration with Department of Gynecology and Obstetrics, Cabell Huntington Hospital, Huntington, WV.

-3. MiRNA & Technology Based Intervention In Diabetic Patients (TEACH Clinical Trial): In collaboration with Department of Endocrinology (Medicine) and Appalachian Translational Research Network.
+3. Novel biomarkers & Technology Based Intervention In Diabetic Patients (TEACH Clinical Trial): In collaboration with Department of Endocrinology (Medicine) and Appalachian Translational Research Network.